openpay-innovations/openpay-payment-gateway-for-woocommerce/README.md

 With the official Openpay plugin for Woocommerce, users can easily offer their customers the smarter way to pay.

-Installing and configuring the Openpay plugin provide a simple, secure and convenient option to connect with Openpay’s online payment processing platform.
+Installing and configuring the Openpay plugin provides a simple, secure and convenient option to connect with Openpay’s online payment processing platform.

 ## Integration Components